xmotion-project/karaloop/karaloop TRADEMARK GUIDELINES.md

 This policy covers:

-1. The Project's registered word trademarks and service marks (the "Word Marks"): "KARALOOP" (whether or not in capitals)
+1. The Project's registered word trademarks and service marks (the "Word Marks"): "KARALOOP" (whether or not in capital letters)
 2. The registered logo (the "Logo"):

 <p align="center">